David Harrow: Career

 In 1995, Harrow wrote Billie Ray Martin's worldwide hit, "Your Loving Arms", and began secretly working under the names "James Hardway" and "Magnetic".
 The following year, he released the first record as "James Hardway", Wider Deeper Smoother Shit, and began touring nonstop as "James Hardway", which he would continue to do for the next four years.

 In 1997 Harrow signed to U.S. label Shadow Records as Magnetic, and in 1998 he released Hardway albums Welcome to the Neon Lounge on Hydrogen Dukebox and Easy Is a Four Letter Word on Shadow Records.
 The album "A Positive Sweat" followed on label Recordings of Substance in 1999.

 In 2000, Harrow relocated to Havana, Cuba and Kingston, Jamaica to begin work on the album Moors and Christians (Hydrogen Dukebox).
 A departure from the jazzy drum and bass of his previous release, this new endeavor saw Harrow recording Santerían priests calling the Orishas to life as well as legendary vocalists such as Congo Ashanti Roy.

 In 2001, after the death of his close friend Bim Sherman, Harrow headed back to the West Coast of the United States, this time landing in Los Angeles.
 He soon released Straight from the Fridge as James Hardway, and began building a brand new studio for his new label Workhouse.
 In 2003 Harrow began scoring music for television and film, including Las Vegas, Sex Lives in LA and The Loaner, and in 2005 Harrow signed to Lunaticworks and released Over Easy as the James Hardway Collective.

 In 2006, Harrow established the online label "Workhouse Digital", initially to release his back catalogue.
 Workhouse soon became a showcase for his new recordings and fresh collaborations.

 Still in demand as a collaborator, in 2007 Harrow produced Salmonella Dub's album Heal Me for Virgin Records.
 Harrow and rapper Lord Zen from LA crew The Visionaries worked together to become LVX Collective; the duo released 50.50.10 on Pressure Sound Records later that year.
 Turning the other direction, Harrow released Frozen Poetry, an ambient experimental work released under the name "Numb and Number".

 In 2008, he released LA Instrumental as "James Hardway" on Ubiquity Records, followed by Wolf in the Machine on his own Workhouse label with Mirai Kawashima in a collaboration known as Kotodama Network.
 The following year, Harrow released the second LVX Collective album, LVXDeluxe, as well as the last "James Hardway" album Snake Eyes (Workhouse).

-After his visual projection work at a UCLA’s Summer Nights at Hammer Museum party lead to a large crowd response, Harrow began branching further into multimedia work and the new and exciting realm of video mapping.
-OICHO.tv was born, a form of spatial media, video mapping projects mutating images, shining hallucinations and brilliant displays of colour for a thrilling multidimensional experience of digital art.
+After his visual projection work at a UCLA’s Summer Nights at Hammer Museum party lead to a large crowd response, Harrow began branching further into multimedia work and the realm of video mapping.
+OICHO.tv was born, a form of spatial media, video mapping projects mutating images, shining hallucinations and bold displays of colour for a multidimensional experience of digital art.
 Not only a moniker for the visual realm, Harrow has also released several albums and EPs as Oicho.